benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 I'm going to humor you and run through this line by line.
 If you don't need me to, just skip the dot points below and bask in your smugness.

-1. Assign Clicked to the global namespace so we can access it in other files - specifically, the comment's create.js.erb to get rid of the comment appending after the link.
+1. Assign Clicked to the global namespace so we can access it in other files - specifically, the comments create.js.erb to get rid of the comment appending after the link.
 2. Wait for the document to be ready before running the code.
 2. Listen for a click event on the ```.more-comments``` classes (each of our 'view all x comments' links).
 3. Once the AJAX call has been successful, move on to the next lines.